clown-0726/front-end-53/Business Eng/Rng in book.md.md

 - They had gone off in different directions.
 - cope with = handle with; they passed it on to others.
 - nibble the cheese; put on there jogging suits.
 - The maze was a labyrinth of corridors and chambers, some containing delicious cheese.
-But t
+But there were also dark corners and blind alleys leading nowhere.
+It was an easy place for anyone to get lost.
+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwMDU4NjgxNl19
+eyJoaXN0b3J5IjpbMjY5NjU3NDU1XX0=
 -->